comp110-lytle/comp110/site/exercises/data-oop.md

 Now, say we want to reason about a subset of the *columns* in our table.

-Why: Many data tables will contain many columns that are not related to the analysis you are trying to perform. _Selecting_ only the columns you care about makes it easier to focus your attention on the problem at hand.
+Many data tables will contain many columns that are not related to the analysis you are trying to perform. _Selecting_ only the columns you care about makes it easier to focus your attention on the problem at hand.

 * Function Name: `select`
 * Parameters: